Regrettably a number of things have conspired against us meaning we cannot go ahead with the Kent Climber Sportive on the 22nd of July.

 What more could you ask for in a bike ride – the beautiful countryside of Kent, coupled with some big hills to get your legs screaming.
 The Kent Climber will take place on the 22nd of July 2018.

 The route starts out from Lingfield College, Kent.
-You’ll be set off on your journey around the Chilterns where the bird watchers among you will be guaranteed to spot a Red Kite or two.
-You won’t be looking at the sky for too long though, as you’ll need your bike skills to navigate round the flowing curves and breathtaking descents that this ride will throw at you.
+You’ll be set off on your journey around the Kentish hills where you’ll navigate round the flowing curves and breathtaking descents that this ride will throw at you.
+The 50 70 and 100 mile routes all take in ide hill as well as descending down the famous toy hill.

 Online pre-entry allows you to get this event in your diary and is the easiest way to secure your place.
 Numbers are limited for this event and you will be saving yourself an admin fee if you enter on-line rather than paying on the day.
 On-line pre-entry will also allow you to turn up on the day and just collect your entry pack without the hassle of filling in forms, registering and queuing up.